davutbayik/davutbayik/README.md

 ## 🚀 About Me

 I am a Data Scientist, and I specialize in:
-- AI Agents and RAG orchestration
+- Multi Agent AI frameworks and RAG orchestration
 - Aritifical Intelligence API's and prompt engineering
 - Machine learning and deep learning model building and deploying
 - Data preprocessing and cleaning